Writers Write is a resource for writers. In this post, we’ve included 6 things Alfred Hitchcock can teach you about writing.

 Alfred Hitchcock was an English film director and producer who worked closely with screenwriters on his films.
 The master storyteller, born 13 August 1899, died 29 April 1980, pioneered many techniques in the suspense and psychological thriller genres.
-He is best remembered for films such as Psycho, The Birds, Marnie, North by Northwest, and Rebecca.

 6 Things Alfred Hitchcock Can Teach You About Writing

 ‘Drama is life with the dull parts left out.’
 Take chances.
 Hitchcock knew exactly how to move us out of our comfort zones.
 He knew that he couldn’t afford to bore his audience.
 Neither can you.
 This means you should avoid pages of backstory and endless descriptions.
 Avoid writing beautiful paragraphs to impress readers.
 You won’t succeed.
 Most of us read novels for story and to experience traumatic or extraordinary events vicariously.
 We want you to entertain us.

 ‘Always make the audience suffer as much as possible.’
 Readers want happy endings but the characters need to earn them.
 Good writers put their characters through hell.
 To make this work, they create empathetic characters with whom we can identify.
 Readers enjoy going through this cathartic experience with them.
 We feel the relentless horror experienced by a young socialite in The Birds.
 In Psycho, a young woman ends up on the run where she meets a horrible bloody end at the Bates Motel.
 In Vertigo, we empathise with a detective who is tormented by tragedy and his fear of heights.
 We suffer with Hitchcock’s characters.